AlexanderHarrison/HOW-TO-WRITE-GECKO-CODES/readme.md

 Injection is implemented with a branch to your injected code, then a branch back.
 These branches will be automatically inserted.

-Note that I actually only wanted the first three instructions here.
+In the above example, I only intended to inject the first three instructions.
 `881f0024 # lbz r0, 0x24(r31)` is the instruction at the injection offset.
 You need to append this instruction, otherwise gecko will overwrite it.

+The final nop is added for padding.
 The `2C` command must be terminated with zeroes at the end of a line.
-The final nop is just added for padding.

 ## The Actual Process Of Writing A Gecko Code
 ### Setup